NemoNotFound/NemosCreatures/ReadMe.md

   - "Sand Spider" spawns instead of "Spider".
 It's a small spider, but don't let this fool you.
 Their bites will hurt a lot and make you starve!
 Oh, and he will dry you out!
   - "Mummy" spawns instead of "Zombie".
 If I could choose to be punched by a "Mummy" or a "Zombie", I'd choose the zombie everytime!
 Due to the preservation of it's body, it has 50% more health and 100% more damage, but luckily it gets slowed down by the bandages, so run away!
   - "Scorched Creeper" spawns instead of "Creeper".
 His explosion spreads particles which will dry you out and make you starve, so better don't let him explode!
+- Crimson Forest
+  - "Crimson Skeleton".
+His time in the crimson forest made him learn how to work with fire.
+It's always equipped with a flame bow, so get a shield, a splash potion of water or simply run!